Clarifai/clarifai-python/clarifai_utils/data_upload/README.md

 * For object detection tasks, the `utils.py` script defines functions to read, preprocess data and return a dataframe with the image path, labels and annotations.
 The funtions are built on the assumption that your annotations files have the same structure as either of xml or text_file annotations presented in `schemas`.
 The image dimensions and all elements present in the sample xml file in `schemas` must be present in your xml file as well.
 For the text file annotations, the bounding box coordinates should be already computed proportions.

 * Both image and object detection utils here assume that the images and corresponding annotations/label files have the same naming with the exception of file extension.
 Since no image input validation is done currently,  ensure that all images are valid and have the correct file extensions.

+* Image segmentation data upload requires custom preprocessing to generate the required dataframe.
+See Usage section, bullet point 3 above for more details.